+Keurig is one of the most recognizable names in coffee.
+Known for its array of pod-based machines, the company helped spark the 21st-century wave of single-serve brewing.
 These convenient coffee makers can be found everywhere from offices to dorm rooms, and the collection is extensive enough to suit a variety of needs.
-Some machines are designed to save space on cluttered countertops.
-Others come with milk frothers to craft lattes and cappuccinos right from home.
+Some machines are designed to save space on cluttered countertops, while others come with milk frothers to craft lattes and cappuccinos.
 Keurig now even produces its signature K-Cups for more than just coffee drinkers, with myriad options for tea and hot chocolate.

 Multiple drink options

 Not "true" espresso

 (Note: The No. 1 top-rated Keurig in our Lab tests was the K250 model, which was recently discontinued.
 It's still possible to find Keurig K250s on Amazon, but we named our testing runner-up as the official best overall since it is much more widely available.)

 The K-Café takes the classic Keurig K-Cup coffee brewer and adds both a milk frother and "shot" mode that makes 2 ounces of highly concentrated, espresso-style coffee for lattes and cappuccinos.
 Our coffee-snob testers did not find that this machine could make "true" espresso, but it's certainly much less expensive than a dedicated espresso machine.
 (There are K-Cups made with "espresso roast" coffee, but the "shot" mode still doesn't brew coffee under high pressure like "real" espresso.)
 The milk frother produced a layer of fluffy peaks in our tests, though the Lab was disappointed to find unwhipped milk beneath the froth rather than a uniform texture.